CoralVentures/coral_flutter/docs/naming_conventions.md

 This will help us:

-- map our bloc events to state in `counter_bloc.dart`
+- map our bloc events to state in `bloc.dart`
-- map our bloc events to analytic events in `counter_analytic_listener.dart`
+- map our bloc events to analytic events in `event_analytic_listener.dart`

 ### Gotchas